paroliav/mixcloudunfollower/README.md

 - Then finds out the accesstoken

 - get info from /me API

+- gets followings using acesstoken and limit (currently 100 at a time)

+- starts deleting the followings

+API documentation can be found here - https://www.mixcloud.com/developers/